The Opportunity Reader: Stories, Poetry, and Essays from the Urban League’s Opportunity Magazine

 The fertile artistic period now known as the Harlem Renaissance (1920-1930) gave birth to many of the world-renowned masters of black literature and is the model for today’s renaissance of black writers.

-Books similiar to The Opportunity Reader: Stories, Poetry, and Essays from the Urban League’s Opportunity Magazine may be found in the categories below:
+The Opportunity Reader: Stories, Poetry, and Essays from the Urban League’s Opportunity Magazine is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: